 In general it can be said that a nation's art is greatest when it most reflects the character of its people.— Edward Hopper

-Hopper was born in New York, to a middle class family of mostly Dutch ancestry, in a strict Baptist home.
-Today his boyhood home is listed on the National Register of Historic Places and serves as a nonprofit community cultural center featuring many things such as lectures, performances and special events.
+Hopper was born in New York, to a middle-class family of mostly Dutch ancestry, in a strict Baptist home.
+Today his boyhood home is listed on the National Register of Historic Places and serves as a nonprofit community cultural center featuring many things such as lectures, performances, and special events.
 Hopper’s parents encouraged his art and supplied him with materials and instruction.
 He began his formal art studies with a correspondence course in 1899 and later transferred to the New York School of Art and Design.
 Sketching from live nude models was somewhat of a challenge and a shock to the conservatively raised young man.

-Influential instructor, Robert Henri.
+Influential Instructor, Robert Henri

 The instructor that most influenced him, Robert Henri, encouraged his students to “make a stir in the world,” and that it “isn’t the subject that counts but what you feel about it.”
 These are things you can see in Hopper’s later paintings.
 He eventually landed a job doing part-time advertising and cover designs for trade magazines, but he detested illustration.
 Many artists feel that illustration is prostituting your talents for the sake of income.
-Unlike many of his contemporaries where were doing abstract cubist experiments, Hopper loved realist art.
+Unlike many of his contemporaries who were doing abstract cubist experiments, Hopper loved realist art.
 He struggled relentlessly defining his style and returning to illustration to pay the bills.
 Like most of us, to freelance, he had to knock on doors and solicit for projects at magazine and agency offices.

 No amount of skillful invention can replace the essential element of imagination.— Edward Hopper